romilly/pi-towers-workshop/plan/manuscript/Chapter2.md

    ![Flashing dialogue](images/flash.png)

-   After a few seconds, another dialogue will open, telling you about the remountable file system.
+   After a few seconds, another dialogue will open, telling you about the mountable file system.
 You can close both dialogues.

 Once your program has been *flashed* (installed in the micro:bit's memory), you should see 'Hello World' scroll across the LEDs on the front of